 Meaning

-“Mine are the deep-seated fears established when we are children, and they never quite go away: the fear of being helpless, the fear of being trapped, the fear of being out of control.” presents a viewpoint centered on courage.
-It implies that bravery means acting despite fear and encourages us to remember that small acts of bravery matter.
+In the quote “Mine are the deep-seated fears established when we are children, and they never quite go away: the fear of being helpless, the fear of being trapped, the fear of being out of control.,” the emphasis is on courage.
+It highlights the thought that bravery means acting despite fear while implying that fear is natural but not decisive.

 Theme